 <mdoc:code name="qr" type="qrcode" value="{!Opportunity.Account.Name}" />

-The Page Break element is used to dynamically render a page break into the document.
+The "Page Break" element dynamically renders a page break into the document.

 <mdoc:pageBreak hidden="{!Opportunity.IsClosed}"/>

-The Link element renders a hyperlink into the document.
-The body of the element contains the text of the hyperlink, while the URL is defined in the attribute.
+The "Link" element renders a hyperlink into the document.
+The body of the element contains the text of the hyperlink while the URL is defined in the attribute.

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|

-URL | picklist | Allows to select the merge field that holds the URL. | true | - | true |
+url | string | The merge field that holds the URL.
+Or the URL value itself. | true | - | true |

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|

-hidden | picklist | Defines if the row will be removed. | false | - | true |
+hidden | boolean | Defines whether the row is removed. | false | - | true |

-indexes | string | Comma-separated row indexes that will be hidden if the Hidden attribute is true. | true | - | true |
+indexes | integer | Comma-separated row indexes that are hidden if the "Hidden" paremeter is true. | true | - | true |

-The Table Column is similar to the Table Row element.
-The only difference is that Table Column hides columns instead of rows.
+Table Column is similar to the "Table Row" element.
+The only difference is that the Table Column hides columns instead of rows.

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|

-hidden | picklist | Defines if the row will be removed. | false | - | true |
+hidden | boolean | Defines whether the column is removed. | false | - | true |

-indexes | string | Comma-separated column indexes that will be hidden if the Hidden attribute is true. | true | - | true |
+indexes | integer | Comma-separated column indexes that are hidden if the "Hidden" paremeter is true. | true | - | true |

-The coordinates of the cells are (row/column).
+The coordinates of the cells are row/column.
 Numbering starts from zero.

 Here is the result:

-Notice how the overall table width stayed the same.
+The overall table width stayed the same.

 The element allows you to take elements from another template or the template itself and use them to build a new unique document.

-Attribute Name | Type | Description | Required | Default Value | Expression |
+Parameter | Type | Description | Required | Default Value | Expression |

 ---|---|---|---|---|---|

-source | text/picklist | Provides a list of available templates or document instances. | true | - | false |
+sourceType | string | A list of available source types. | true | - | false |

-element name | picklist | Available only if the Content Type is Document Template.
-Provides a list of elements from the template. | true | - | false |
+elementName | string | A list of elements from the defined template.
+Available only if Content Type is the "Document Template". | true | - | false |

-The Include element below will insert the element called RichText from your Template DOCX Document Template into the template you are working on.
+The "Include" element below inserts the element called "RichText" from the "Template DOCX" Document Template into the template you are working on.

-There's also an opportunity to insert the whole content of the document from the template you've chosen.
-For that purpose, you can use the Salesforce File Source Type.
-You can select the Include the Whole Document option in the Source attribute for the Document Template Source Type.
+There's also an option to insert the whole content of the document from the template you've chosen.
+For that purpose, you can use the "Salesforce File" Source Type.
+Select the "Include the Whole Document" option in the "Source" parameter of the "Document Template" Source Type.

-attribute into the body of the inserted Include element.
+attribute into the body of the inserted "Include" element.